Graph-ICS/Graph-ICS/readme.md

 5.1.
 Create a folder “ ITK ” with a subfolder “ bin ” (recommended on D:\lib\)
 5.2.
 Go to https://github.com/InsightSoftwareConsortium/ITK

+- Go to branches
-- On the left site on Branch select “release” and on the right, click on clone or download, then click download zip
+- Select the branch “release” and on the right, click on clone or download, then click download zip
 - Move the Zip file to the ITK folder
 - Right-click the Zip file and select unzip it here, so it will be a folder “ITK-release” created, this will be the source folder.